Jarl Jakobsson: Athletics

-Jarl Jakobsson with his brother Evert emerged as javelin specialists in the summer of 1906.
+Jarl Jakobsson, with his brother Evert, emerged as javelin specialists in the summer of 1906.
 Their success was based on an alteration on the grip of the javelin.
 They had stapled two bits of stiff cord on it, improving its support for fingers.
 The existing world record for two handed javelin throw by Eric Lemming was 91.28 metres, but with their enhancement, Jarl broke it with 91.41 metres.
 It was then improved by Evert to 98.47, followed by Lemming imitating their grip and taking back the record with 104.40 metres.
-At this point, the new grip was banned and all results achieved with it were disqualified, reverting the world record to 91.28.
+At this point, the new grip was banned, and all results achieved with it were disqualified, reverting the world record to 91.28.

 He entered four events in the Olympic Games:

 Personal

-His father was Gustav Jakobsson and mother Josefina Ulrika Sjöberg.
+His father was Gustav Jakobsson, and his mother was Josefina Ulrika Sjöberg.
 He married Karin Adolfina Leontjeff in 1906.
-They had daughters Karin Margareta born in 1907 and Birgit in 1917.
+They had daughters Karin Margareta, born in 1907, and Birgit in 1917.

 His brother Evert was another Finnish 1908 Olympian.
 Figure skater Walter Jakobsson, who won Olympic gold in 1920 pair skating, was his cousin.

 He graduated as a gym teacher in 1904.